KarenGoncalves/Amaryllidaceae_database/README.md

 	- If you want an specific version of a software, you need to put it in the command (eg. `module load software1/1.0`)
 	- If you have a version of a software loaded and you try to load another, the previous one will be unloaded, meaning you cannot load two versions of a software at the same time.

+### `sbatch`
-`sbatch`: this command will add your script to a queue in the server to run when the required resourcers (time, memory, number of central processing units -- CPUs) are available.
+This command will add your script to a queue in the server to run when the required resourcers (time, memory, number of central processing units -- CPUs) are available.
 You cannot be in your `home` directory to run it or in folders inside it.
 You need to move to `scratch` or `project` to be able to run.
 - `sbatch myScript.sh`
 	- Will add myScript.sh to the queue
 	- The script must start with the following lines: